f4exb/sdrangel/Readme.md

 <h2>FunCube Dongle</h2>

-At the moment only the Pro+ is supported with the plugin in fcdpro.
+At the moment only the Pro+ is supported with the plugin in fcdproplus.
 This is a work in progress.
 Support of features is still limited (no IF gain, no filter settings).

 The control interface is based on qthid and has been built in the software in the fcdhid library.
 You don't need anything else than libusb support.